emmeowzing/dynamic-continuation-orb/README.md

 yarn orb:clean
 ```

-### Publishing a production-ready version

-To publish your changes to the CircleCI registry, simply merge your PR.
-The pipeline will automatically increment the minor tag, which will kick off a publication workflow; or, tag the repo manually.

 ### `pre-commit`

 This repository uses `pre-commit` to uphold certain code styling and standards.
 You may install the hooks listed in [`.pre-commit-config.yaml`](.pre-commit-config.yaml) with